Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Introduction

 \section{Introduction}

-The study of Bell's inequalities has been an important topic in Quantum Mechanics since their formulation in the 1960s by John Steward Bell and others \cite{Bell1964,Clauser1969}.
-A crucial aspect of understanding these inequalities is relativistic causality, which ensures that measurements made by space-like separated observers cannot influence one another.
-Given the role that relativistic causality plays, it seems natural to look at the Bell-CHSH inequality within the framework of Quantum Field Theory (QFT), although this introduces a few challenges.
+Bell's inequalities, formulated in the 1960s by John Bell and collaborators \cite{Bell1964,Clauser1969}, have been central to testing the foundations of Quantum Mechanics.
+A crucial aspect underlying these inequalities is relativistic causality, which ensures that measurements performed by space-like separated observers cannot influence each other.
+Given the role that relativistic causality plays, it seems natural to look at the Bell-CHSH inequality within the framework of Quantum Field Theory (QFT), although this introduces a number of challenges.

-Using the methods of Algebraic QFT, the pioneering works \cite{SummersI1987,SummersII1987,Summers1987} have provided an existence proof---although without an explicit construction---showing that the Bell-CHSH inequality can be maximally violated at the level of free fields.
-Here, maximal violation means that Bell-CHSH correlations can be found arbitrarily close to Tsirelson's bound \(2\sqrt 2\) \cite{Cirelson80}.
-In a recent article \cite{Dudal2023}, a general setup was introduced to explicitly construct a violation of the Bell-CHSH inequality arbitrarily close to Tsirelson's bound in the vacuum state within the context of QFT.
-This approach was investigated in more detail for a free \((1+1)\)-dimensional massless spinor field, employing Haar wavelets, and yielded excellent numerical results.
+Using methods from Algebraic QFT, the pioneering works \cite{SummersI1987,SummersII1987,Summers1987} established an existence proof --- without an explicit construction --- showing that the Bell-CHSH inequality can be maximally violated at the level of free fields, arbitrarily close to Tsirelson's bound \(2\sqrt 2\) \cite{Cirelson80}.
+For a recent review on the issue of Bell inequalities in the context of QFT, see \cite{Guimaraes:2024mmp}.
+The interest in Bell inequalities, or quantum entanglement in general, in the context of particle physics saw a recent increased interests, see for example \cite{ATLAS:2023fsd,Barr:2024djo,DeFabritiis:2024jfy,Fabbrichesi:2024rec,Ruzi:2024cbt,Altomonte:2024upf,Afik:2025ejh,Qi:2025onf,Florio:2025hoc}.

-Building on those numerical observations, in this paper we further develop the proposed construction and aim to formally prove that we can indeed get arbitrarily close to maximal violation in the special case of a free massless (\(1+1\))-dimensional spinor field.
-Our approach reformulates the validity of their construction, captured by \cref{conj:soluble}, as a direct mathematical statement about the asymptotic behaviour of the maximal eigenvalue of a matrix formed from certain integrals of Haar wavelet products, this is \cref{conj:max}.